m-j-butler/m-j-butler/README.md

 Hi.
 I'm Matt.
 I'm a recent graduate of a software engineering bootcamp with [HyperionDev](https://www.hyperiondev.com/), now looking to start out on my developer careeer.

-🌱 Currently learning Python and SQL
+🌱 Currently learning Python, SQL and Javascript

 👯 Feel free to reach out to me if you want to collab on any projects.